yanns/octopress/source/_posts/2014-08-10-complete-asynchronous-io-for-play-applications-in-servlet-3-dot-1-containers-with-the-play2-war-plugin.markdown

 ### Servlet containers use blocking IO

 On the other hand, servlet containers traditionally use a [thread per request](http://www.slideshare.net/brikis98/the-play-framework-at-linkedin/62).
 When doing IO (database access, external web request), the thread waits for the IO completion (blocking IO).
-That's why servlet containers needs a lot of working threads to handle requests in parallel ([default 200 threads max for tomcat](http://tomcat.apache.org/tomcat-7.0-doc/config/executor.html))
+That's why servlet containers need a lot of working threads to handle requests in parallel ([default 200 threads max for tomcat](http://tomcat.apache.org/tomcat-7.0-doc/config/executor.html))

 #### Asynchronous 3.0 servlet